amedeos/amedeos.github.io/_drafts/2023-01-08-Migrate-elastic-data-to-a-new-storageclass.md

 index                          shard prirep state      docs   store ip          node
 ```

-**Warning:** the above command must return only one line which is the column header; if you have some shards that is NOT in STARTED state, stop any activities and check first elasticsearch state!
+**Warning:** the above command must return only one line, which is the column header; if you have some shards that are NOT in STARTED state, stop any activities and check first the elasticsearch state!

-## Modify clusterlogging instance with new StorageClass
+## Replace the StorageClass in the clusterlogging instance
-Edit you clusterlogging instance with your new StorageClass name (in my case managed-csi).
+Edit your clusterlogging instance with your new StorageClass name (in my case, managed-csi).

 Backup it before editing:
 ```bash